-Read what measures the European Union is taking to meet targets to reduce carbon emissions in different sectors in order to prevent climate change.
+Read what measures the European Union is taking to meet targets to reduce carbon emissions as part of the Fit for 55 in 2030 package.

 An Emissions Trading System for industry

 The EU's Emissions Trading System (ETS) aims to reduce the industry's carbon emissions by obliging companies to hold a permit for each tonne of CO2 they emit.
 Companies have to buy them through auctions.
 There are some incentives to boost innovation in the sector.

 The European Emissions Trading System is the world's first major carbon market and remains the largest one.
 It regulates about 40% of total EU greenhouse gas emissions and covers about 10,000 power stations and manufacturing plants in the EU.
 To align it with the emission reduction targets of the European Green Deal, Parliament approved an update of the scheme in April 2023.
 Reforms include the cutting of emissions in sectors covered by the Emissions Trading System to 62% by 2030, from 2005 levels.

 Find out more about how the EU’s Emissions Trading System works and how it is currently being reformed.

 Cutting emissions from transport in Europe